C4 Therapeutics (NASDAQ:CCCC) Raised to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of C4 Therapeutics (NASDAQ:CCCC) from a hold rating to a buy rating in a research report released on Monday, Zacks.com reports.
-They currently have $43.00 target price on the stock.
+C4 Therapeutics (NASDAQ:CCCC) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued on Wednesday, Zacks.com reports.
+The firm presently has a $42.00 price objective on the stock.
+Zacks Investment Research‘s target price suggests a potential upside of 22.13% from the stock’s current price.

 According to Zacks, “C4 Therapeutics Inc. is a biopharmaceutical company.
 It is focused on harnessing the body’s natural regulation of protein levels to develop novel therapeutic candidates to target and destroy disease-causing proteins for the treatment of cancer, neurodegenerative conditions and other diseases.
 C4 Therapeutics Inc. is based in WATERTOWN, Mass. “

-Several other analysts have also issued reports on CCCC.
-Stifel Nicolaus began coverage on shares of C4 Therapeutics in a report on Wednesday, September 29th.
-They issued a hold rating and a $45.00 price objective on the stock.
-SVB Leerink began coverage on C4 Therapeutics in a research report on Thursday, October 14th.
-They issued a market perform rating and a $20.00 target price for the company.
-Three investment analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
-According to data from MarketBeat, the company presently has a consensus rating of Buy and an average price target of $47.71.
+Several other analysts have also recently weighed in on CCCC.
+Bank of America started coverage on shares of C4 Therapeutics in a research note on Tuesday, November 23rd.
+They issued a “buy” rating and a $54.00 price objective on the stock.
+SVB Leerink started coverage on shares of C4 Therapeutics in a research note on Thursday, October 14th.
+They issued a “market perform” rating and a $20.00 price objective on the stock.
+Finally, Stifel Nicolaus assumed coverage on shares of C4 Therapeutics in a research note on Wednesday, September 29th.
+They issued a “hold” rating and a $45.00 price objective on the stock.
+Two equities research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
+According to MarketBeat, C4 Therapeutics presently has a consensus rating of “Buy” and an average price target of $47.57.

 C4 Therapeutics (NASDAQ:CCCC) last issued its quarterly earnings data on Wednesday, November 10th.
-The company reported ($0.51) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.57) by $0.06.
-The firm had revenue of $8.50 million for the quarter, compared to analyst estimates of $7.28 million.
+The company reported ($0.51) earnings per share for the quarter, topping the consensus estimate of ($0.57) by $0.06.
 C4 Therapeutics had a negative net margin of 265.03% and a negative return on equity of 26.49%.
-On average, analysts forecast that C4 Therapeutics will post -2.13 earnings per share for the current fiscal year.
+The company had revenue of $8.50 million for the quarter, compared to analysts’ expectations of $7.28 million.
+As a group, sell-side analysts predict that C4 Therapeutics will post -2.11 earnings per share for the current fiscal year.

-In related news, Director Malcolm Salter sold 755 shares of the company’s stock in a transaction that occurred on Friday, November 19th.
-The stock was sold at an average price of $40.11, for a total value of $30,283.05.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director Elena Prokupets sold 6,660 shares of the company’s stock in a transaction that occurred on Monday, September 13th.
-The shares were sold at an average price of $50.07, for a total value of $333,466.20.
+In other news, Director Elena Prokupets sold 19,180 shares of the company’s stock in a transaction dated Thursday, September 23rd.
+The shares were sold at an average price of $50.41, for a total transaction of $966,863.80.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, insider Adam Crystal sold 15,000 shares of the company’s stock in a transaction dated Friday, October 1st.
+The shares were sold at an average price of $45.43, for a total transaction of $681,450.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 122,104 shares of company stock valued at $5,971,806.
-Corporate insiders own 21.04% of the company’s stock.
+In the last 90 days, insiders sold 122,104 shares of company stock worth $5,971,806.
+21.04% of the stock is owned by company insiders.

 About C4 Therapeutics